 When to See a Dermatologist

-- Becomes increasingly sensitive or reactive
+- Becomes increasingly red or feels consistently tight

-How to Prevent Product-Related Breakouts
+How to Avoid Product-Related Temporary Changes

-Prevention starts with being selective and intentional with your skincare choices.
+Support starts with being selective and intentional with your skincare choices.
 To minimize risk:

 - Don’t overhaul your entire routine at once